rmsnorm/ctc-jax/README.md

 You need to change BASE_DIR and OUTPUT_DIR in above script.

 ### Train Bi-LSTM network with CTC.

+`sh run_training.sh`

+Supply the appropriate args in the above script.

+There is some issue with training the BiLSTM right now.
+Firstly, the inputs are pre-padded and simply reversing the inputs will be wrong for the backward LSTM.
+So that needs to be fixed.

 ### Eval the trained network.

 ### Run the unit-tests.